vkocubinsky/SublimeTableEditor/README.rst

 Testing
 -------

-I tested **SublimeTextEditor** package for windows and quckly tested under linux.
-It should work under Mac, but I did not test.
+I tested **SublimeTextEditor** package under windows and quckly tested under linux.
+It should work under Mac, but I did not test, because I do not have mac.

 ---------
 Alignment